-ON POLITE: Can effectively play all three perimeter positions…with his great height on the perimeter he has great vision when leading a team and is at his best when the ball is in his hands…is tough with excellent playmaking skills…left-handed…a hard-nose, tough wing who can score, rebound and play defense…ranked as the 40th best shooting guard in the country and the 18th best in the state of Florida according to 247 sports…was named the 2016 Small School Player of the Year in Palm Beach County by the Palm Beach Post…played for the Florida Vipers Under Armour team that went to the semifinals of the Las Vegas 48 tournament…averaged 12 points, six rebounds and two assists over four games while shooting 51% for the Vipers…played with fellow FSU teammate Raiquan Gray…regarded as a very effective scorer that is efficient from inside and outside the arc…earned the Unsung Hero Award as a member of Florida State’s Scout team — the Green Vipers — at Florida State’s 2018 Honors Banquet.
+Begins the 2018-19 season with four years of eligibility remaining after redshirting because of injuries to both of his knees during his true freshman season…is fully healed as the 2018-19 season begins and will look to earn playing time in the Seminoles’ backcourt…displayed the abilities to help the Seminoles at all three guard/wing positions during his first fall in Tallahassee…is at his best when the ball is in his hands…his great height on the perimeter with great vision gives him a tremendous ability to run a team from the point guard position…very tough with excellent playmaking skills…left-handed…a hard-nose, tough wing who can score, rebound and play defense…ranked as the 40th best shooting guard in the country and the 18th best in the state of Florida according to 247 sports…was named the 2016 Small School Player of the Year in Palm Beach County by the Palm Beach Post…played for the Florida Vipers Under Armour team that went to the semifinals of the Las Vegas 48 tournament…averaged 12 points, six rebounds and two assists over four games while shooting 51% for the Vipers…played with fellow FSU teammate RaiQuan Gray…regarded as a very effective scorer that is efficient from inside and outside the arc… named to the 2018 ACC Academic Honor Roll…earned the Golden Torch Award for the Seminole men’s basketball team in 2018 with a 2.363 grade point average in Entrepreneurship …the Golden Torch is presented annually and goes to the top student-athlete on each of Florida State’s athletic teamsearned the Unsung Hero Award as a member of Florida State’s Scout team — the Green Vipers — at Florida State’s 2018 Honors Banquet.